A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The power of I NEVER PROMISED YOU A ROSE GARDEN comes about halfway through, when readers are so engrossed in Deborah and the other patients' thinking that even diagnosed "craziness" starts to seem, if not logical, then at least reasonable.
-Like any contained society, the patients relate by unspoken rules and codes; it is an often fascinating and disturbing look at a mostly hidden culture.
+Deborah's gradual steps may sometimes frustrate an impatient reader, but they always seem true to life.
+The power of this book comes about halfway through, when readers are so engrossed in Deborah and the other patients' thinking that even diagnosed "craziness" starts to seem, if not logical, then at least reasonable.
+As with any contained society, the patients relate by unspoken rules and codes; it is an often fascinating and disturbing look at a mostly hidden culture.

 Readers accustomed to the tell-all nature of talk shows and first-person memoirs may keep reading for that horrific twist, the forbidden secret as to why Deborah is mentally ill.
 They won't find it.
-This story is a testament to the slow, hard work of building trust and connections between patient and therapist, and between reality and fantasy.
-Deborah's gradual steps may sometimes frustrate an impatient reader, but they always seem true to life.
+This story is a testament to the slow, hard work of building trust and connection between patient and therapist, reality and fantasy.